oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aufs.md

 - I added him because I wanted a Fujitsu cassette that has that classic look.
 	- I named him Aufs because of [Name History](#Name%20History).
 But I like [aufs](https://en.wikipedia.org/wiki/Aufs).
+- He's yellow not white because of the IRL units I have seen, none of which are white due to age.

 #airconditioner